bighexmachine/BigHexSourceCode/README.txt

 node version: 6.11.0

 ###Compiing the X compiler
-If the compiler gets corrupted or overritten etc. `cd` to compiler director, Run all these commands:
+If the compiler gets corrupted or overritten etc. `cd` to compiler directory, Run all these commands:

 `